 A design token’s name describes how it should be used, and each part communicates one piece of its usage.

-Foundation: The type of visual design attribute or foundational style, such as color or elevation.
+Foundation: The type of visual design attribute or foundational style, such as color, elevation, or space.

 Property: The UI element the token is being applied to, such as a border, background, shadow, or other property.